 Each year, C2E2 brings a ton of comic book creators and some notable TV and movie stars to McCormick Place for a bona fide pop-culture bonanza.
 If you hit the floor, you’ll find costumed attendees mingling in a sea of comics, toys and assorted memorabilia.
-The event also offers a slate of panels, including apperances by Stan Lee, the kids from Stranger Things and local horror movie buff Svegoolie.
-Show off your cosplay prowess or bring the kids and hang out in the family HQ.
+Head for the panel halls (or autograph lines) to catch a glimpse of celebrities like Superman Returns star Brandon Routh, SpongeBob SquarePants voice actor Tom Kenny and Goosebumps author R.L.
+Stine.

-For readers of independent comics and small press publications, there’s no event more sweet than CAKE (short for the Chicago Alternative Comics Expo).
-Each year, the covention brings creators and fans to the Center on Halsted for two days of panels, workshops and shopping.
+For readers of independent comics and small press publications, there’s no event sweeter than CAKE (short for the Chicago Alternative Comics Expo).
+Each year, the convention brings underground creators and fans to the Center on Halsted for two days of panels, workshops and shopping.
 If you’ve ever wanted to see what’s possible with a pen, some paper, a stapler and a little imagination, this is one of the city’s finest showcases of DIY ingenuity.

-For fans of Japanese pop-culture (which encompasses anime, video games, musicians and outlandish snack foods), there’s no larger Midwest celebration of the island nation than Anime Central.
+For fans of Japanese pop-culture (namely anime, video games, musicians and strange snack foods), there’s no larger Midwest celebration of the island nation than Anime Central.
 The annual convention allows like-minded otaku to mingle, admire the gravity-defying hairstyles sported by cosplayers and meet voice-over talent from imported cartoons.
 When the convention floor closes, the party continues at the popular Soap Bubble dance and late-night anime screenings.